Jayden-Dollaga/practical-research-/README.md

 ### **Conceptual Framework**

-This study is anchored on the idea that students’ learning experiences significantly influence their motivation in learning programming.
-Learning programming in Information and Communication Technology (ICT) subjects requires not only technical skills but also sustained motivation and positive learning experiences.
-When students encounter difficulties or lack prior exposure, their motivation may decrease, which can affect their engagement and overall learning outcomes.
+This study is anchored on the idea that the learning experiences influence the students’ motivational in learning the Programming.
+The motivation of the students towards learning programming is very crucial in studying ICT subjects.
+When learners face challenges or a lack of background knowledge, their motivation can suffer in programming learning.

-The **independent variables** of the study consist of students’ prior exposure to programming, learning challenges encountered during programming activities, and classroom learning experiences.
-Prior exposure refers to whether students have experience with programming before taking ICT subjects.
-Learning challenges include difficulties in understanding program logic, syntax errors, and debugging tasks.
-Classroom learning experiences involve teaching strategies, availability of learning resources, and the level of support provided by teachers.
+The prior experience of students with computer programming, the learning problems caused by computer programming activities and their classroom learning experiences are the independent variables of the study.
+Prior exposure refers to the programming experience students have prior to undertaking ICT subjects.
+The learning challenges include trouble with program logic, and syntax error behaviour and debugging.
+Moreover, the methods teachers utilize, learning resources available, and support provided by teacher determines the experience inside a classroom.

-These independent variables undergo a **process** that involves students’ interaction with programming lessons, instructional strategies used by teachers, and the students’ engagement in hands-on programming activities.
-Through this process, students form perceptions, attitudes, and confidence toward programming, which shape their motivation.
+An independent variable gives students a lesson on programming, then the teacher applies different methods of teaching, and the student also participates in computer programming.
+Studetns get motivated and develop perception, attitude, and confidence towards programming.

-The **dependent variable** of the study is students’ motivation in learning programming.
-Motivation is reflected in students’ interest, persistence, and willingness to engage in programming tasks.
-Increased motivation is expected to lead to better engagement and improved learning outcomes in ICT subjects.
+The dependent variable of this study is the motivation of student learning programming.
+The student will show his or her motivation through interest, persistence and willingness to engage in tasks related to programming.
+Additionally, enhancing students’ motivation may help them become more engaged and learn more in an ICT subject.

 **Input**